 The third article was authored by Megan Mooney.
-At this time, she has completed her bachelor's degree requirements.
-But her article is the result of her bachelor's honor thesis at her university.
-She presents three (theories) reasons why the Chinese government's human rights violations of the Uighurs (WEE-ghurs) have failed to attract international action to stop these violations.
+At this time, she has completed the requirements for her bachelor's degree.
+But her article is the result of her bachelor's honor's thesis at her university.
+She presents three (theories) reasons for the human rights violations of the Uighurs (WEE-ghurs) by the Chinese government have failed to attract international action to stop these violations.
 She concludes that the reasons for the collective failure of the international community can be attributed to the ineffectiveness of human rights organizations, China's attempts to control global discourse, and the prioritization of countries' economic interests over the plight of the Uighurs.
 Her stridency can be felt in her writing.
 And, while this is an honor's thesis, it is also sufficient for the reader to know that such theses show that while short articles could be published in a magazine, well organized arguments on socio-political issues can and should be published in an academic journal.

 In all, these three articles form the examples of work that should be offered to this journal or periodic publication.
 The editor welcomes such submissions.
-Be alert that each article submitted will result in the article being double-blind peer-reviewed, meaning that neither the author nor the reviewer will know the other's name.
-The author will receive a constructive critique on the submission and will be mentored through the process of making the article submission ready for publication.
+Be alert that in submitting that the author will have his/her article double-blind peer-reviewed, meaning that neither the author nor the reviewer will know the other's name.
+The author will receive a constructive critique on the submission, and will be mentored through the process of making the submission ready for publication.